Short bio

 In this section you will find my academic efforts, memberships, and output.
 Only output that has been published (or presented, in case of workshops or conference contributions) or, at least, accepted, has been listed on this website.

-I do not only write in English but also in Dutch as he finds it important to also make content available for people outside academia.
-These Dutch articles (target group: Dutch and Flemish professionals, policy makers, students, and academics) are accompanied with an English translation to provide a first impression of the topics/content.
+I do not only write in English but also in Dutch as I find it important to also make content available for people outside academia.
+These Dutch articles are accompanied with an English translation to provide a first impression of the topics/content.

-** I try my best to always link the output with an internet page; if you cannot access an article due to possible paywalls, please send me a message via Twitter, researchgate, or via email.**
+** I try my best to always link the output with an internet page; if you cannot access an article due to possible paywalls, please send me a message via researchgate.**